MeGaGiGaGon/ty/docs/reference/rules.md

 * [View source](https://github.com/astral-sh/ruff/blob/main/crates%2Fty_python_semantic%2Fsrc%2Fsuppression.rs#L65)
 </details>

-## `possibly-unbound-attribute`
+## `possibly-undefined-attribute`

 **Default level**: warn

 <details>
-<summary>detects references to possibly unbound attributes</summary>
+<summary>detects references to possibly undefined attributes</summary>

 ### What it does
-Checks for possibly unbound attributes.
+Checks for possibly undefined attributes.

 ### Why is this bad?
-Attempting to access an unbound attribute will raise an `AttributeError` at runtime.
+Attempting to access an undefined attribute will raise an `AttributeError` at runtime.

 ### Examples
 ```python